ndcbe/optimization/org/syllabus.md

 - B- or below: struggled with main concepts or missing assignments or both

 The median grade in 40499 will likely be an A- or B+.

+Senior graduate students may audit this course with the permission of the instructor.
+The expectations for auditing are:
+1. Attend and participate in at least 75% of the class sessions.
+2. Attempt each homework assignment (2 hours).

 ## Homework